 3. Halt Trawling

-In some parts of the world, trawling has been significantly limited or stopped altogether.
+Trawling has been significantly limited or stopped in some parts of the world.
 Crawling is dangerous because it involves scraping the bottom of the river, sea, or ocean.

-This can lead to tremendous destruction of the ecosystem, including plants and animals that live on the surface of the ocean.
+This can lead to tremendous ecosystem destruction, including plants and animals that live on the ocean’s surface.
 These might not even be the targets of fishing efforts.

 By stopping trawling, it is possible to conserve the ecosystem and protect the environment.